 Submitting a claim for a delayed UK train

-If you've traveled on a National Rail service (any domestic train in the United Kingdom) and you experience a cancellation or delay, you may be eligible for compensation.
+If you've travelled on a National Rail service in the United Kingdom and you experience a delay, you may be eligible for compensation.

 IN THIS ARTICLE

-For most UK rail operators, you will need the following to submit a claim:
+For most UK rail operators, you will need the following:

 - Name and surname

 - Email address

 The departure and arrival stations of the journey, date and time.
 Any relevant information regarding your claim, such as the length of delay or disruption to your trip.
 Keep it short and simple.